mansenfranzen/autodoc_pydantic/docs/source/usage.rst

 Usage
 =====

-*autodoc_pydantic* integrates seamlessly with sphinx' auto documentation utilities.
-Therefore, you might not need to modify your code at all when using :code:`autosummary` and :code:`automodule` directives.
+*autodoc_pydantic* integrates seamlessly with sphinx' auto-documentation utilities.
+You might not need to modify your code at all when using :code:`autosummary` and :code:`automodule` directives.

 autosummary
 ===========

-Using the :code:`autosummary` directive of the `sphinx.ext.autosummary`_ extension allows to create a table of contents.
-Each entry corresponds to a python object to be documented (including pydantic models/settings) for which individual documentation pages (called stubs) can be automatically generated:
+The :code:`autosummary` directive of the `sphinx.ext.autosummary`_
+extension generates a table of references and short descriptions for a list of python objects.
+Additionally, it can automatically generate individual documentation pages (called stubs) for each entry.
+This makes it fairly easy to sufficiently document several python objects at once:

 .. tabs::